ninlilizi/FFXIV-Dynamic-HDR/README.md

 # DVHDR — Dynamic Tonemapping for ReShade

 A ReShade 6.5+ effect that adds **dynamic, per-scene display-mapping on top of an existing HDR image**.
 It was built for Final Fantasy XIV running under [RenoDX](https://github.com/clshortfuse/renodx), but works after any HDR tonemapper that outputs scRGB FP16 or HDR10 PQ.
+But will work in reShade for any games that output in HDR.

 ## What it is